 How and why I'll sell dividend shares

-My quality dividend model portfolio is a rules-based portfolio.
-That means I select shares to buy based on their ranking in my scoring system.
-This ensures that every company is judged in a consistent way, using the criteria I've chosen to define my investment strategy.
+My quality dividend model portfolio is a systematic portfolio.
+That means I aim to select shares to buy and sell based on a consistent and repeatable process.

 In this week's post, I want to set out my first pass at defining the rules I'll use for selling shares in the quality dividend model portfolio.
 I expect these rules to evolve over time, but this is how I'm going to start.